 \section{Abstract}

-Let $\mfld$ be a non-elementary convex cocompact hyperbolic $3$ manifold and $\delta$ the critical exponent of its fundamental group.
-We prove that a one-dimensional unipotent flow for the frame bundle of $\mfld$ is ergodic for the Burger-Roblin measure if and only if $\delta>1$.
+Let $\mfld$ be a non-elementary convex cocompact hyperbolic $3$-manifold and $\delta$ be the critical exponent of its fundamental group.
+We prove that a one-dimensional unipotent flow for the frame bundle of $\mfld$ is ergodic for the Burger-Roblin measure provided $\delta>1$.